NBA Rumors: Jazz Shake Up Front Office; Eye Danny Ainge For Role

 The Jazz appear to be making some changes in their front office, and Danny Ainge could be eyed for a role in Utah.

-The Athletic’s Tony Jones reported Sunday evening Jazz vice president Dennis Lindsey will transition out of the organization’s top role and noted how Justin Zanik will now run day-to-day operations in Utah.
+The Athletic’s Tony Jones reported Sunday evening Jazz vice president Dennis Lindsey will transition out of the organization’s top role, with Justin Zanik now running day-to-day operations in Utah.

 “Danny Ainge is in play,” Jones tweeted Sunday night while citing sources, “but if he comes into the front office it won’t be to lead the front office.
 Justin Zanik is the guy.”